Deputies search for missing FSU student

-TALLAHASSEE, Fla., - The Leon County Sheriff's Office is searching for a missing Florida State University student.
+TALLAHASSEE, Fla. - The Leon County Sheriff's Office is searching for a 19-year-old Florida State University student last seen on campus Wednesday.

-Justin Shields,19, was last seen last Wednesday on FSU's campus.
-Deputies found Shields' car Friday morning along Old Magnolia Road in Crawfordville about 20 miles from the campus.
+Deputies found Justin Shields' car Friday morning along Old Magnolia Road in Crawfordville, about 20 miles from the campus.

 Detective, K-9 teams and helicopters searched the wooded area near the car but did not find Shields.